Markushenriksson13/NLP-and-Network-Analysis_Exam_Submission/README.md

 Notebook descriptions:

 ### 🖊️ ⚙️ M2_LLM_Data_Fetch_and_Processing_(JSON_Creation).ipynb 📨
-This notebook leverages Large Language Models (LLMs) - to fetch the dialogue (subtitles) of the TV series *Breaking Bad* from the Wikipedia: *Fandom.com* and extract relationships between characters, locations, events & season number.
+This notebook leverages Large Language Models (LLMs) - to fetch the dialogue (subtitles) of the TV series *Breaking Bad* from the Movie and TV-show wiki: *Fandom.com* and extract relationships between characters, locations, events & season number.
 Here's a breakdown of the process:

 #### 1. Data Acquisition